 , a supplement designed to relieve dyspepsia.

 Other research has shown that deglycyrrhizinated liquorice (DGL) prevents Helicobacter pylori bacteria, the principal cause of peptic ulcers, from adhering to the stomach wall, an effect similar to that of Pylori Fight

 .
 Another study of around 100 subjects showed that DGL also has an anti-ulcer effect comparable to that of Tagamet ®, a type 2 antihistamine.
 Lastly, it is also known to stimulate growth of gastric and intestinal mucosa cells, while increasing blood flow and reducing muscle spasms.

 This is a bioavailable and highly active form of magnesium which helps prevent oesophageal and stomach muscles from contracting.

 This equal parts combination of zinc and carnosine works synergistically.
 The zinc helps modify secretion of cytokines and combats intestinal inflammation and impairment of the stomach’s immune defenses.
 For its part, the L-Carnosine maximises zinc’s activity at the site of inflammation and in particular, enables it to adhere to gastric mucosa cells.
 It is also found in the supplement Zinc L-carnosine 37.5 mg

 Extract of orange peel (D-limonene)

 Currently the subject of extensive research, D-limonene is a monoterpene compound found abundantly in the peel of citrus fruits (oranges, mandarins, lemons …).
-Apart from its fruity fragrance, it is recognised for its anti-inflammatory, antiseptic and muscle-relaxant properties, while the latest research shows it is able to induce apoptosis and thus has an anti-tumour effect.
+Apart from its fruity fragrance, it is recognized for its anti-inflammatory, antiseptic and muscle-relaxant properties, while the latest research shows it is able to induce apoptosis and thus has an anti-tumor effect.
 It also stimulates gastric motility and protects against ulcers.